Same Sex Couples Counselling Sydney, Central Coast and Online

 The Netherlands was the first country to introduce same-sex marriage in 2001.
 As of 26 June 2015, same-sex marriage is available in Argentina, Belgium, Brazil, Spain, Canada,, Portugal, South Africa, France, Iceland, Luxembourg, Norway, Sweden and Uraguay.
 There are also some sub-jurisdictions of Denmark, Mexico, New Zealand, United Kingdom and United States that allow same-sex couples to marry.

-The Australian Marriage Equality website provides a list of countries where same-sex couples are allowed to marry.
+The ABC News website provides a list of 27 countries where same-sex couples are allowed to marry.
 Also shown is the date on which the first same-sex marriage was performed.

 Stages of healthy same-sex relationship